Proclamation of accession of Charles III

-Charles III became King of the United Kingdom and of 14 other Commonwealth realms upon the death of his mother, Elizabeth II, on 8 September 2022.
+Charles III became King of the United Kingdom and of 14 other Commonwealth realms upon the death of his mother, Queen Elizabeth II, on 8 September 2022.
 Royal succession in the realms occurs immediately upon the death of the reigning monarch.
-The formal proclamation in Britain occurred on 10 September 2022, at 10:00 BST, the same day on which the Accession Council gathered at St James's Palace in London.
+The formal proclamation in Britain occurred on 10 September 2022 at 10:00 BST, the same day on which the Accession Council gathered at St James's Palace in London.
 The other realms, including most Canadian provinces and all Australian states, issued their own proclamations at times relative to their time zones, following meetings of the relevant privy or executive councils.
 While the line of succession is identical in all the Commonwealth realms, the royal title as proclaimed is not the same in all of them.